 - Diarrhea or constipation.

-- Vomiting or feeling of nausea.
+- Vomiting or a feeling of nausea.

 - Indigestion or bloating.